-Controlled Burning is one of the more effective ways of getting rid of the spilled oil.
-The method is usually applicable on calm seas and soon after the oil film forms so that the oil did not mixed much with water.
-The Exxon Valdez spill denoted that the efficiency of this method is 90% of the captured oil.
-However, residuals from burning and the resulted fumes may affect air quality and may move around through air ending up on land at some distance from the spill area.
+Controlled Burning is one of the most effective ways of getting rid of the spilled oil.
+The method is usually applicable on calm seas soon after the oil film forms so that the oil doesn't get mixed with water.
+The Exxon Valdez spill proved that this method is efficient for approximately 90% of the captured oil.
+However, residuals from burning and the resulted fumes may still affect air quality and the land near the spill area.

 Use of barriers and adsorbant materials to mechanically recover the spilled oil is a commonly used method when the oil spill happens in a water environment, implying the use of physical barriers for the mechanical prevention of oil spreading.
 Some of the barriers may also chemically interact with the spilled oil and thus providing both mechanical and chemical control means.
 The main types of barriers used are:

 - Booms - Fire resistant booms are used in order to restrict the burning area, especially when controlled burning is applied.